EF Education–EasyPost

 EF Education–EasyPost (UCI Code: EFE), is an American professional cycling team.
 Founded in 2003, they have competed in the UCI World Tour since 2009.
 Headquartered in Boulder, Colorado, United States, the team maintains an equipment and training facility in Girona, Catalonia, Spain.
 In 2018, EF Education First, an international education company — founded in Sweden but headquartered and incorporated in Switzerland — purchased a controlling equity stake in Slipstream Sports, the sports management company behind the team.
 The founder and CEO is American Jonathan Vaughters and the head sporting director is Briton Charly Wegelius.

 Between 2008 and 2021, the team won 36 Grand Tour stages and 37 national road race and time trial championships.

-EF Education–Nippo is known for its anti-doping stance.
+EF Education–EasyPost is known for its anti-doping stance.
 The team reviews blood levels before signing riders, and maintains an internal testing system.
 Before 2015, no rider had tested positive during or after his tenure at the team.
 American Tom Danielson tested positive for synthetic testosterone in August 2015.
 In October 2016, he accepted a four-year suspension for unintentionally consuming dehydroepiandrosterone.
 Riders who competed with banned substances in the late-1990s to early-2000s are eligible to ride after their confession and ban.